 It’s amazing how two little words can have such a profound effect on the way we live our lives.
 That can cause us to rethink and second guess every decision, every action.
 “What if?”

-These are two powerful words that are a fuel to so many questions.
+These are two powerful words that are fuel to so many questions.
 What if this happens?
-What if it doesn't?
+What if it doesn’t?
 What if they do this?
-What if they don't?
-What if...?
-A couple of little words that feed today's fear and anxieties.
-That cause worry of the unknown of things that may or may not happen.
+What if they don’t?
+What if…?
+A couple of little words that feed today’s fear and anxieties.
+That causes worry about the unknown of things that may or may not happen.

 Being afraid is a human condition.
 There are so many things to be afraid of.
 Anything from a fear of spiders to the unknown future.
 But Jesus says in Matthew that we do not have to worry.